Skip to main content

 3. Reynolds R, Knight J, Dorsey B, Phillips C, Kharkar V, Blickensderfer K, Keyser C, Hatch B, Connelly E, Decker J, Diamond L, Battistone M, Barker A, Thomas J (2024).
 Utilizing the Delphi Method to Develop Undergraduate Medical Education Learning Objectives to Address Medical Care of Gender and Sexually Diverse Individuals.
 Cureus.

 4. Thomas JK, Colbert-Getz J, Bonnett R, Sakaeda M, Hurtado JM, Chow C (2024).
 "What's Next in My Arc of Development?": An Exploratory Study of What Medical Students Need to Care for Patients of Different Backgrounds.
 Teach Learn Med, 1-11.
-(Read full article)
+(Read full publication)

 5. Luebker S, Frech TM, Assassi S, Skaug B, Gordon JK, Lakin K, Bernstein EJ, Luo Y, Steen VD, Shah AA, Hummers LK, Richardson C, Moore DF, Khanna D, Castelino FV, Chung L, Kapoor P, Hant FN, Shanmugam VK, VanBuren JM, Alvey J, Harding M, Shah A, Makol A, Lebiedz-Odrobina D, Thomas JK, Volkmann ER, Molitor JA, Sandorfi N (2023).
 CONQUER Scleroderma: association of gastrointestinal tract symptoms in early disease with resource utilization.
 Rheumatology (Oxford), 62(10), 3433-3438.
-(Read full article)
+(Read full publication)

 6. Thomas J, Battistone, M, Barker, A (2022).
 Identifying Key Items in Systemic Lupus Erythematosus for Undergraduate Medical Education: A Consensus Study.
 JAHSE:PRE, 5.

 7. Radic M, Thomas J, McMillan S, Frech T (2021).
 Does sublingual microscopy correlate with nailfold videocapillaroscopy in systemic sclerosis?
 Clin Rheumatol, 40(6), 2263-2266.
-(Read full article)
+(Read full publication)

 8. Thomas J, Radic M, Tucker JR, Overbury R, Frech TM (2020).
 Raynaud Phenomenon in Systemic Sclerosis: Does Digital Thermal Monitoring Correlate to Specific Nailfold Videocapillaroscopy Abnormalities?
 J Rheumatol, 48(2), 247-250.
-(Read full article)
+(Read full publication)

 Conference Proceedings